The Thinking Behind Revenue First Systems | Rogue Pine

 First Principles

 First Principles is the reasoning method behind the sequence.
 Don't accept how things are done.
-Strip away the assumptions, ask why until you hit bedrock, and build from what's actually true, not from what's always been done.
+Strip away the assumptions, ask why until you hit bedrock, and build from what's actually true.

 The 5-step build sequence, applied in order:

 2. Delete what isn't driving revenue.
-Complexity is a cost, not a feature.
+Complexity almost always costs more than anyone budgeted for.

 3. Simplify what remains.
 If it can't be explained simply, it won't be used consistently.

 4. Accelerate cycle time.
 Move fast.
-The market gives better feedback than any planning session.
+Real activity tells you more than any planning session.

 04